kupl/Data-Driven-Pointsto-Analysis/README.md

 #### 2. Using learned formulas

-When the learning completes, the learned heuristic can be found in the `select.logic` file located in `Data-Driven-Doop/logic`.
+The learned heuristic can be found in the `select.logic` file located in `Data-Driven-Doop/logic`.
 Analyzing benchmark with the learned heuristic can be done by executing following commands:

 ```
 Data-Driven-Doop$ ./run -jre1.6 ANALYSIS jars/dacapo/BENCHMARK.jar